 Ok, yes *checks map* Maine only has one neighboring state and one neighboring country, but many states are close by.
 You can cover a lot of states in a short amount of time in the Northeast.
 For this section we will discuss the entire region, from Maine’s U.S neighbors to the Great White North.

-Maine’s neighbor to the west and south has legal sports betting, but only one operator.
+Maine’s neighbor to the west and south has legal sports betting, but only via one operator.
 DraftKings won the contract to bring sports betting to New Hampshire under a state-run lottery-style model that sees 51% of the revenue generated by wagering go straight to the state’s coffers.
 DraftKings gets the other 49%.
 Nice deal for the state, less so for DraftKings.
 The real losers in the arrangement are sports bettors in the state who have to put up with inferior lines and limited promotions.
-On the plus side, you only need to be 18years old to bet.
+On the plus side, you only need to be 18 years or older to bet.

 Sports betting is also legal in Rhode Island, but, similar to New Hampshire, it is extremely limited and one operator controls mobile betting under an agreement with the state.
 There are two casinos with retail sportsbooks, and that’s it.
 Bad news for bettors, but at least it’s something.

 Legislators in Connecticut grappled with whether to bring sports betting to their state for several years.
 They seemed close but were never able to close the deal, mostly due to the dynamics related to the two influential tribes in the state, both of which wanted to significantly influence how sports betting was regulated.
-That ended in 2021 when the legislature came to an agreement that will allow the two tribes and the state lottery to offer retail and online sports betting.
-This is not a bad result for bettors in the state, who will have three operators to choose from in DraftKings, FanDuel, and SugarHouse.
+That ended in 2021, when the legislature came to an agreement that allowed the two tribes and the state lottery to begin offering retail and online sports betting.
+This was not the worst result for bettors in the state, as they now have three quality operators to choose from in DraftKings, FanDuel, and SugarHouse.

 Yes, Canada is a country, not a state.
 But it does border Maine.
 Millions of Canadians visit Maine each year and countless Mainers venture northeast to visit Quebec and New Brunswick.
-This is relevant because Canada just legalized single-game sports betting, and it is expected that both Quebec and New Brunswick will be offering single-game wagers sometime in late 2021.
-Good news for the people who live close enough to Canada that can head over and make some bets while waiting for their Timbits, but it doesn’t seem likely that very many people are going to cross the border just to bet on sports.
+This is relevant because Canada just legalized single-game sports betting, and it is expected that both Quebec and New Brunswick will be offering single-game wagering sometime in the near future.
+Ontario was the first province to launch a brand new iGaming market since the legalization, and did so successfully on April 4, 2022.
+Now that the groundwork has been laid, it’s only a matter of time until the rest of Canada’s provinces and territories follow suit.

-While sports betting is not legal in Maine yet, we are here to help you prepare for what it will be like to legally wager on sports when you are allowed to do so.
-To that end you’re going to need to open an account with the sportsbook of your choice, and make a deposit before you can bet.
-Here are most of the ways you will be able to make withdrawals and deposits to and from the account of your favorite sportsbook:
+While sports betting is still not legal in Maine just yet, we are here to help you prepare for what it will be like to legally wager on sports when you are allowed to do so.
+To that end, you’re going to need to open an account with the sportsbook of your choice and make a deposit before you can bet.
+Here are most of the ways you will be able to make withdrawals and deposits to and from the account of your favorite Maine sportsbook: